Generation

 --framework pytest \

-The content of this file is explained in Section 4 below.
+The content of the generated test is explained here.

 Adjustments

-• --response-status-code: Allows you to specify the expected status code.
-By default, Skyramp either takes the the provided status code in the API spec or for sample data assumes 20X.
+• --response-status-code: Specify the expected status code.
+By default, Skyramp either asserts against the defined status code in the API specification or defaults to 20X.

-• --output: Allows you to specify the name of the generated test file.
+• --output: Specify the name of the generated test file.

-• --output-dir: Allows you to specify the directory to store the generated test file.
+• --output-dir: Specify the directory to store the generated test file.

 export SKYRAMP_TEST_TOKEN=$your_auth_token